Murray Hall: A Novel by Milo Allan (17 April 2025). (Amazon paid link.)

 Read our full review.

-Edinburgh: A New History by Alistair Moffat (3 October 2024).
+A Natural History of Sea Serpents by Adrian Shine (24 October 2024).
 (Amazon paid link.)

 Read our full review.